A vibrant and diverse evangelical Christian community.

 For those in some form of Christian ministry, a Cranmer Bursary towards the cost of fees may also be available.
 Details available on request at the point of enquiry or application.

-Details of tuition fees for the MA in Theology & Ministry and MA in Digital Theology are available on request from cranmer.admissions@durham.ac.uk.
+Details of tuition fees for the MA in Theology & Ministry are available on request from cranmer.admissions@durham.ac.uk.

 Details of funding and scholarships available through St John’s College can be found here.
 New postgraduate students’ attention is particularly drawn to the St John’s Postgraduate Scholarship.